-That RTW Size 6 mentioned above used to be a Size 14 (same as the Commerical Pattern size), but was down-sized to make women feel better about themselves; this has been termed "Vanity Sizing".
+That ready-to-wear (RTW) Size 6 mentioned above used to be a Size 14 (same as the Commercial Pattern size), but was down-sized to make women feel better about themselves; this has been termed “Vanity Sizing”.

-Many fashion labels also don't indicate what measurements their sizes are created for, some won't even share that information and keep it confidential.
-Online fashion stoes cannot follow this practice for obvious reasons.
+Many fashion labels also don’t indicate what measurements their sizes are created for, some won’t even share that information and keep it confidential.
+Online fashion stores cannot follow this practice for obvious reasons.

 Much has been made of this inconsistency in sizing, however, as far as I am concerned this inconsistency isn’t such a bit deal.
 The important issue is Fit.
 A lot of women complain – whether the item is a Size 6 or 14 – it doesn’t fit well.
 Even though it is theoretically made for their bust measurement, it may pull or be uncomfortable, be baggy or unflattering.
 When it’s a matter of Fit, getting a bigger or smaller size does not solve the issue, it may even compound it.

 Fit is about both Measurements and Shape.
 Two women can have a 98cm bust with completely different body shapes if one has a B size Bust Cup and the other a DD Bust Cup.
 The pattern pieces of the garment for the woman with the DD Bust Cup would have a narrower Back Arc, it would be smaller in the Upper Bust, and have a bigger Bust Dart.
 Busts have been getting bigger since anthropometric data was first collected, and body shapes have been changing in a number of ways.